visgl/luma.gl/docs/api-reference-v8/webgl-legacy/engine/transform/texture-transform.md

 - `opts` (`Object`) - Any existing `opts.attributes` , `opts.parameters`, and `opts.uniforms` will be merged with new values.

-Returns an Object : {attributes, framebuffer, uniforms, discard, parameters}.
+Returns an Object : attributes, framebuffer, uniforms, discard, parameters.

 ### updateModelProps(props: Object) : Object